Neel-gorasiya/project_car_price_prediction/README.md

 - [ ] Train on a larger dataset for improved generalisation
 - [ ] Add SHAP values for model explainability

----

-## 📄 License

-This project is licensed under the MIT License — free to use, modify, and distribute.

----

-## 🙌 Acknowledgements

-- Dataset sourced from Kaggle via [amankharwal.com](https://amankharwal.com)
-- Inspired by real-world used car pricing challenges in the Indian automobile market

----

-<p align="center">Made with ❤️ using Python & Machine Learning</p>